Skip to Content

 Streamlined Solutions: A roadmap to negotiating a strategic sole-source agreement

-single source negotiations procurementAt times, a company may have such specific needs that only one supplier can provide the product or service required.
-In procurement, we focus on diversifying suppliers to mitigate risks, but in these cases, the usual approach of fostering competition to ensure the best value is not feasible.1
+single source negotiations procurementSometimes a company’s needs are so specific that only one supplier can deliver the required product or service.
+In procurement, we usually diversify suppliers to reduce risk, but in these cases, fostering competition for the best value isn’t feasible.1

-Sole-source negotiations do not need to be daunting.
-By leveraging all the expertise at your disposal, you can bring a favorable deal to the table that is efficient, economical, and fair.
-The key is assembling the right team, conducting category research, and defining your value proposition prior to engaging with the supplier.
-Be bold and innovative in your approach, and don’t be afraid to introduce something new.
-Creativity and openness to fresh ideas are key to forming a successful partnership.
+Sole-source negotiations don’t have to feel daunting.
+By leveraging your expertise, you can secure a deal that is efficient, economical, and fair.
+Assemble the right team, conduct thorough category research, and define your value proposition before engaging the supplier.
+Be bold, innovative, and open to new ideas.
+Creativity is key to building successful partnerships.

 Build Your Team

 1. Engage your stakeholders early.
-Early engagement will minimize roadblocks by obtaining buy-in during the planning phase.
+Early involvement reduces roadblocks and ensures buy-in during planning.

 2. Show genuine interest in your stakeholders.
-Asking questions about their area of business will foster cooperation and a smooth negotiation process.
+Ask about their area of business to foster cooperation and smooth negotiations.

 Conduct Research

-1. Has the specification or scope of work changed since the last time this was sourced?
+1. Has the specification or scope of work changed since the last sourcing?

 Develop Your Value Proposition

 1. What growth are you expecting?
-Prepare a view of your current spending with the supplier and include a future projection based on expected growth for your company.
+Prepare current and projected spending with the supplier.

 2. What does your company provide, and why should this supplier be a part of it?
-Share your company’s vision and build a story around why the supplier should be a part of it.
+Share your vision and build a compelling story.
 For example: “We provide the utilities necessary for our customers to enjoy the quality of life they deserve.
 You get to be a part of enhancing people’s lives.”

 3. How can you make it easier to do business with you?
-Going back to the partner mindset, think about how you can adopt policies and procedures to make it easier to do business with your company.
+Adjust policies or processes to support the supplier.
 Something as simple as different payment terms could help your supplier manage their cashflow better and in turn lower their price to you.

 Present Your Case